-When you’re opening up a bar or restaurant, getting to know your neighborhood and making sure your establishment is a good fit is absolutely essential.
+When you’re opening up a neighborhood bar or restaurant, getting to know your neighborhood and making sure your establishment is a good fit is absolutely essential.
 I spoke with the owners of two of Providence’s newer spots to find out which approaches they took for navigating and researching their new turf.

 Set to officially launch within the next month, Troop is the brainchild of Laughing Gorilla Catering‘s Jason Timothy and Leigh Vincola, Revival Brewery owner Sean Larkin, and their friend Chris Simonelli.
 With retro 90’s Hip Hop-meets-Panamanian-skate-and-surf-inspired décor from Kyla Coburn Designs, and offering healthy options like smoothies alongside alcohol and made-from-scratch eclectic street food fare, Troop is expected to bring a completely unique vibe to Providence’s bar and restaurant scene.